Grand Theft Attorneys in Okaloosa County

 Defending Grand Theft charges in Okaloosa County

 The State is required to give your attorney all of their evidence.
-I will sift through the police reports, prepare depositions for witnesses and investigate the case.
-Here is an overview of some of the issues I will look at:
+We will sift through the police reports, prepare depositions for witnesses and investigate the case.
+Here is an overview of some of the issues we will look at:

 - Did the alleged victim own the property or was their joint ownership?